 Let’s begin at my rainy night drive back home to Grand Rapids, MI from WordCamp Ann Arbor.
 I was merging onto Interstate 96 from my Dunkin’ Donuts latte fuel-stop and had The James Altucher Show on my podcast player.
 On this episode, Alex Blumberg joined Altucher to discuss building his podcast company, Gimlet Media.

 It’s no surprise I love podcasting.
 Branded company podcasts help grow your company and have large returns on investment.
 They have helped both myself and our clients.
 So even though I’m well-researched in podcasting, Blumberg said something around the 16-minute mark of the interview that caused me to stop in my cognitive tracks.
-Here is what Blumberg said (paraphrased to remove conversation filler):
+Here is what Blumberg said (paraphrased):

 I paused the episode and began to contemplate the weight of what he was saying.

 Podcasting is protected because it’s audio.
 It has a fraction of the competition a visual medium has because of the way they are consumed.
-Compared to everything going after your eyeballs, there are fewer things going after your ears.
+Most of the competition wants attention from your eyes.
+Fewer things are going after your ears.

-Marketing directors and business owners- this should have your attention.
-Every blog post, article, case study, infographic, company video, and other visually-consumed assets you have is in competition with every other visually-consumable platform, medium, and asset out there.
+Pay attention marketing directors and business owners.
+Every blog post, article, case study, infographic, company video, and other visually-consumed asset is in competition with every other visually-based platform, medium, and asset out there.

 Hold up.
 Wait a minute.